Nekroze/SMTPish/README.md

 ## Usage

-A docker image can be built off of this repo with the following command:
+Can be used from [Docker Hub](https://hub.docker.com/r/nekroze/smtpish) or a docker image can be built off of this repo with the following command:

 ```
  $ docker build -t smtpish .